UAE GBC explores stronger cooperation with Women’s Forum of Parliamentary Assembly of Mediterranean

 The meeting was coordinated by the General Secretariat of the Federal National Council in cooperation with the Ministry of Foreign Affairs and International Cooperation.
 A delegation from the Mediterranean Parliament is currently visiting the UAE to attend the meeting of the Women’s Forum of the Parliamentary Assembly of the Mediterranean.

 During the meeting, the visiting delegation was briefed about the Council’s mission to bridge the gender gap in various sectors in the UAE.
-The delegation was also briefed on the Council’s initiatives inspired by the vision of H.H.
-Sheikha Fatima bint Mubarak, Chairwoman of the General Women's Union (GWU), President of the Supreme Council for Motherhood and Childhood, and Supreme Chairwoman of the Family Development Foundation (FDF), and guided by the directives of H.H.
-Sheikha Manal bint Mohammed bin Rashid Al Maktoum, President of the UAE Gender Balance Council, President of the Dubai Women Establishment, and the wife of H.H.
-Sheikh Mansour bin Zayed Al Nahyan, Deputy Prime Minister and Minister of the Presidential Court, which have enabled the UAE to make rapid strides in the field of gender balance.
+The delegation was also briefed on the Council’s initiatives inspired by the vision of Her Highness Sheikha Fatima bint Mubarak, Chairwoman of the General Women's Union, President of the Supreme Council for Motherhood and Childhood, and Supreme Chairwoman of the Family Development Foundation and guided by the directives of Her Highness Sheikha Manal bint Mohammed bin Rashid Al Maktoum, President of the UAE Gender Balance Council, President of the Dubai Women Establishment, and the wife of His Highness Sheikh Mansour bin Zayed Al Nahyan, Deputy Prime Minister and Minister for Presidential Affairs, which have enabled the UAE to make rapid strides in the field of gender balance.
 The meeting also touched on the UAE Gender Balance Council’s recent selection by the World Economic Forum as a knowledge partner to advance gender balance globally.

 Al Marri said the UAE GBC and the Forum have the common objective of promoting women's participation and gender balance in political life, as part of their efforts to achieve the United Nations’ Sustainable Development Goals.